mtimmermann/Stock-Watch/README.md

 ### Stock Watch
-Watch and compare stocks over the past years data to current day.
+Watch and compare stocks over the past year worth of data to current day.

 ----